muratk3n/thirdwave/en/README.md

 ---

 Religion is closer to left; it's always been so..
-Jesus was a poor worker, Moses escaped from pheoroah's (the richest man of has age) opression, Mohammad escaped from the burgeoise of Mekka to Medina, and had to fight them.
+Jesus was a poor worker, Moses escaped from pheoroah's opression, Mohammad escaped from the bourgeoisie of Mekka to Medina and had to fight them.

 ---